Perhaps as a parent you are worried about:

 With all of those skills in hand, what better way to increase confidence levels and meet new friends than heading to a Blind Foundation camp.
 Whether your child wants to try canoeing, skiing or give Theatresports a go, the summer and winter camps are the ticket.

 The fun doesn’t stop at camps thought.
 The Blind Foundation’s Community and Recreation Advisors have a whole range of activities to try.
+To find out more about activities in your area, contact your local Community and Recreation Advisor.
+Call 0800 24 33 33 to find out the contact details for the advisor for your area.

 Our partnership with you